The Charlatans (English band): Line-up and label changes (1997–2004)

 After the release of the career-spanning compilation Melting Pot, the band's contract with Beggars Banquet expired, and they signed to Universal Records.
 Relations with the Beggars label remained strong, however, and the band helped compile the B-sides collection Songs From The Other Side and the DVD Just Lookin' 1990–1997, which showcased all their promotional videos and a selection of live recordings from that era.

-Us and Us Only marked the start of a new era for The Charlatans.
+Us and Us Only marked the start of a new era for the Charlatans.
 Their first release for Universal featured new keyboard player Tony Rogers, who made his Charlatans album debut, having previously toured in support of Tellin' Stories and contributed to the B-sides "Keep It to Yourself" and "Clean Up Kid" from the "How High" single.
-The band embraced a slightly country sound, heavily influenced by Burgess's love of Bob Dylan.
+The band embraced a slightly country sound, influenced by Burgess's love of Bob Dylan.

 The soul-influenced Wonderland followed in 2001; that year, the band performed at V Festival in London.

 The album Up at the Lake was released in 2004.

 The Sanctuary years (2005–2007)

 The band released their ninth full-length album on 10 April 2006, their first for new label Sanctuary Records.
-Titled Simpatico, the reggae- and dub-tinged album was produced by Jim Lowe and included the fan favourite "NYC (There's No Need to Stop)" and first single "Blackened Blue Eyes".
-The single charted at number 28, while the album reached the top 10 in its debut week before dropping off the charts shortly afterward.
+Titled Simpatico, the reggae- and dub-tinged album was produced by Jim Lowe and included the first single "Blackened Blue Eyes".
+The single charted at number 28, while the album reached the Top 10 in its debut week before dropping off the charts shortly afterward.

-Their follow-up to Simpatico was the career-spanning singles compilation entitled Forever: The Singles, released on CD and DVD on 13 November 2006.
-It was preceded by the single "You're So Pretty We're So Pretty", remixed by Youth from its original version on Wonderland (2001).
+Their follow-up to Simpatico was the career-spanning singles compilation titled Forever: The Singles, released on CD and DVD on 13 November 2006.
+It was preceded by the single "You're So Pretty – We're So Pretty", remixed by Youth from its original version on Wonderland (2001).

-In mid-2007, the band played a number of high-profile gigs, supporting The Who and The Rolling Stones at venues including Wembley Stadium and Twickenham Stadium in London, as well as performing at the Bingley Music Live event, Nass Festival 2007, and at Delamere Forest in Cheshire.
+In mid-2007, the band played a number of high-profile gigs, supporting the Who and the Rolling Stones at venues including Wembley Stadium and Twickenham Stadium in London, as well as performing at the Bingley Music Live event, Nass Festival 2007, and at Delamere Forest in Cheshire.
 A recording of Live at Delamere Forest was released as a five-part download for a limited time via their official website.